dotkernel/dot-rbac-guard/README.md

 ## Register the RbacGuardMiddleware in the pipe

 The last step in order to use this package is to register the middleware.
 This middleware triggers the authorization event.
-You MUST insert this middleware between the routing middleware and the dispatch middleware of the application, because the guards need the RouteResult in order to get the match route and params.
+You MUST insert this middleware between the routing middleware and the dispatch middleware of the application, because the guards need the RouteResult in order to get the matched route and params.

 ##### middleware-pipeline.global.php
 ```php